Volleyball Court Lines

 There are six types of lines on a regulation, indoor volleyball court.
 As a player or viewer, you may hear the lines be called multiple names:

 3. Attack Line / Three-Meter Line

 6. Service Line

 The baselines or end lines are located on the ends of the court, they mark the end of the backcourt.
 Depending on who you're talking to, you may hear these lines be called either baselines or end lines.
-From now on in this tutorial, we'll refer to them as baselines.

 These lines can be found on the sides of the court.
 Behind these lines, you may see coaches, referees, other players, and the media (photographers, film crews).